DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 Throughout the lesson, Vasilka listens to the players with rapt attention and fascination, asking frequent clarifying and follow-up questions.

 At an appropriate time, she asks the players whether flowers are a proper way to signify one’s care for another.
-As soon as the players have answered this question, Marzena, the bat-winged Belview in the courtyard (described in <span class="citation">S12d.
-Tethering Posts, p.
+As soon as the players have answered this question, Marzena, the bat-winged Belview in the courtyard (described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S12dTetheringPosts">S12d.
+Tethering Posts</a>, p.
 150</span>), escapes her post.
 Read:

 <div class="description">
 <p>The terrible splintering of wood suddenly splits the air, followed immediately by the sound of rattling chains, beating, leathery wings, and an unintelligible scream of triumph.
 A moment later, a wide-eyed Clovin Belview bursts through the doors, his chest heaving as the cherubic head upon his shoulder wails with distress.
 "Marzena has escaped," he pants.</p>